 Georgia workers’ compensation rates are recommended by the National Council on Compensation Insurance (NCCI), which most states use as their rating bureau.
 NCCI collects data on workplace injuries and advises rates based on class code, or industry classification.

 When seeking a workers’ compensation policy, small business owners can contact a licensed insurance agent or carrier.
 The insurance carrier calculates the final premium cost based on the set rate, the company’s payroll, its Experience Modifier, and any additional credits or debits based on the company’s workplace safety.
+Learn more about how workers' compensation costs are calculated.

 If your business is having trouble finding coverage, NCCI also administers Georgia’s assigned risk pool, which will place you with a carrier.